onnx/onnx/community/sigs.md

 ## Joining a SIG
 If you are interested in participating, please [join the discussion](https://gitter.im/onnx) in the respective Gitter room.
 Details about any upcoming meetings will also be shared in the Gitter rooms.
 SIG artifacts can be found in the [sigs repository](https://github.com/onnx/sigs).

-You can find the schedule of SIG meetings at https://wiki.lfai.foundation/pages/viewpage.action?pageId=18481196
+You can find the schedule of SIG meetings on the [LF AI calendar](https://wiki.lfai.foundation/pages/viewpage.action?pageId=18481196)

 ## Current SIGs